mitmelon/Pangea/README.md

 //Registers all services or select the one you need
 $pangea->registerService(
-    $pangea->available_service()
+    $pangea->available_service() // this registers all services
-    //or like this 'vault', 'ip-intel'
+    //or register like this 'vault', 'ip-intel' for single or more services

-);
+    //You can printout $pangea->available_service() on a separate line to see all the supported services );

 print_r($pangea->generateKey('symmetric_key', 'AES-GCM-256'));

 ```

-More documentation and implementations coming soon.
+## Documentation

+Please see [Pangea Docs](https://pangea.cloud/docs/api/) for more informations.

+You can also check the [Service Docs](/src/Services/) to see the services and methods implemented.

 # Changelog